7abushahla/Sony-Spresense-TFLite-Guide/README.md

 ### 1. Understanding Sony Spresense Memory and Storage
 - **Flash Memory and RAM**:
   - Usable Flash Memory: ~6 MB
-  - Usable RAM: ~1 MB (subject to SDK and system configurations)
+  - Usable RAM: ~1 MB (subject to SDK and system configurations).
 - **External microSD Card**:
   - Usage requires the optional extension board, expanding storage capabilities for applications.

+Note: The Spresense Arduino Package for TensorFlow is based on **SDK v2.5.0**, and we specifically use this version as it ensures compatibility with the package.
+Later SDK versions are not supported with this package.

 ---